 Mouse over the icons on the map to see what they represent.
 Note that Google has misplaced the Printing museum, it is marked correctly by the northernmost icon.

-Market day in Fivizzano is Tuesday; the morning offers an open air market spread around the Medici fountain in the center of town.
+Owing to Fivizzano's stratigic position, it's always been an important market place.
+These days, market day in Fivizzano is Tuesday; the morning offers an open air market spread around the Medici fountain in the center of town.
 See a video showing how to shop in the market.